 Moths, Pacific Northwest

-Eyed Owl Moth is fairly common on the BC coast.
+Eyed Owl Moth is fairly common in the Pacific Northwest.
 The eyed owl moth is one of our biggest moths, having up to a 14 cm wingspan.
 It has brownish wings with a black and white, wavy line on each.
 It has a small, mostly yellow eye spot on each fore wing and larger blue, black, and yellow eye spots on the hind wings.
 Underneath, the moths’ wings look like dead leaves.

 Eyed owl moths are usually found in forests, but can also be seen in marshes and parks.

 These moths leave their cocoons in the afternoon in early May.
 Neither the male or female adult moths eat; in fact, they don’t even have mouth parts!

 As soon as she has fully emerged and rested (later that night), the female begins releasing pheromones.
 Male moths can detect the scent from miles away and come to mate with her.

 After mating, the female will lay up to 5 eggs on the underside of a leaf.
 When caterpillars hatch from their eggs, they first eat their own eggshells, then start working on leaves.
 Eggs are always laid on the right kinds of leaves, so caterpillars don’t have to look for food.

 Eyed owl moth caterpillars are bright green with yellow stripes and red and silver spots.
 They grow up to 8 cm long